Courtney Love: 2003–2008: Solo work and legal troubles

 On March 17, 2004, Love appeared on the Late Show with David Letterman to promote America's Sweetheart.
-Her appearance drew media coverage when she lifted her shirt multiple times, flashed Letterman, and stood on his desk.
+Her appearance drew media coverage when she lifted her shirt multiple times, stood on Letterman's desk and flashed him.
 The New York Times wrote: "The episode was not altogether surprising for Ms. Love, 39, whose most public moments have veered from extreme pathos—like the time she read the suicide note of her famous husband, Kurt Cobain, on MTV—to angry feminism to catfights to incoherent ranting."
 Hours later, in the early morning of March 18, Love was arrested in Manhattan for allegedly striking a fan with a microphone stand during a small concert in the East Village.
 She was released within hours and performed a scheduled concert the following evening at the Bowery Ballroom.
 Four days later, she called in multiple times to The Howard Stern Show, claiming in broadcast conversations with Stern that the incident had not occurred, and that actress Natasha Lyonne, who was at the concert, was told by the alleged victim that he had been paid $10,000 to file a false claim leading to Love's arrest.

 On July 9, 2004, her 40th birthday, Love was arrested for failing to make a court appearance for the March 2004 charges, and taken to Bellevue Hospital, allegedly incoherent, where she was placed on a 72-hour watch.
 According to police, she was believed to be a potential danger to herself, but deemed mentally sound and released to a rehab facility two days later.
 Amidst public criticism and press coverage, comedian Margaret Cho published an opinion piece, "Courtney Deserves Better from Feminists", arguing that negative associations of Love with her drug and personal problems (including from feminists) overshadowed her music and wellbeing.
 Love pleaded guilty in October 2004 to disorderly conduct over the incident in East Village.